New Ventures Challenge MGT4053

 This course aims to:

-■ Provide students with the opportunity to apply their learning in a realistic context.
+■ Provide students with the opportunity to apply their learning in a realistic context and link theories of entrepreneurship to practice.

 ■ Reflect on whether entrepreneurship is a realistic career option.